DLR-RM/BlenderProc/README.md

 ...
 And much more!

-## First step

-Now head on to the [examples](examples) and check the README there: get some basic understanding of the config files, start exploring our examples and get an idea about the power of BlenderProc.

 ## Source Code

-Now it's a good time to take a look at the [source code](src): all modules are there.
+Now it's a good time to take a look at the [source code](src): All modules are there.
 Explore and look at the short guide about writing your own modules.

 ## Contributions

 Found a bug? help us by reporting it.
 Want a new feature in the next BlenderProc release?
 Create an issue.
 Made something useful or fixed a bug?
-Show it, then.
+Start a PR.
 Check the [contributions guidelines](CONTRIBUTING.md).

 ## Change log